openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

   eligible for a certificate, or if the certificates for a course have not yet been generated, the value in this column is "N/A".

-* The **Enrollment Status** column indicates whether the learner is enrolled or unenrolled in the course.
+* The **Enrollment Status** column indicates whether the learner is currently enrolled or unenrolled in the course.

 .. _problem_report: